cydran/cydran/md_docs/general_overview.md

 		<template id="something">
 			<div>markup here</div>
 		</template>
+It is the responsiblity of the developer to retrieve and provide the string representation of the template.
+The following may be one method to accomplish that task:

+		const TEMPLATE = document.querySelector("template[id=name]").innerHTML;

 ## [Prefix](#con:markup)
 The default cydran namespace use declaration in HTML templates is with **"c:"**.
 This may be overridden through the use of ComponentConfig.withPrefix(prefix:string), but not recommended without a full understanding of the ramifications and side-effects of doing so.
 This documentation will ***NOT*** detail those particular issues.